-Average percentage of errors at the end of experiment is significantly lower in a case of the self-stabilizing approach reaching $0 \%$, whereas the shaking-based approach reached $0.5 \%$, see Fig.~\ref{fig:nerrors_chess}, consisently with the values reported earlier in~\cite{ral_21}.
-On the other hand, the shaking-based approach evinces lower average percentage of holes at the end of experiment ($0 \%$) than the self-stabilizing one ($1.5 \%$), as shown in Fig.~\ref{fig:nholes_chess}.
+The average percentage of errors at the end of the experiment was significantly lower for the self-stabilizing approach, reaching $0 \%$, whereas the shaking-based approach reached $0.5 \%$, see Fig.~\ref{fig:nerrors_chess}, consistently with the values reported earlier in~\cite{ral_21}.
+On the other hand, the shaking-based approach provided a lower average percentage of holes at the end of experiment ($0 \%$) than the self-stabilizing one ($1.5 \%$), shown in Fig.~\ref{fig:nholes_chess}.